 - including distance spacers which hold the battery firmly and securely in the battery box – without any further adjustment work!

-- quick charging with the compatible charger – up to 90% within 6 minutes
+- quick charging with the compatible charger (see below) – up to 90% within 6 minutes

 - energy saving – stable discharge voltage and low internal resistance

 - extremely safe – non-explosive and non-flammable

 All the other data as dimensions, positions of the poles and performance rating are indicated at the article.
 The Ah value indicated is not comparable with the data of "normal" batteries - for a two-wheeler the starting power is essential, as there is no car radio running with the engine off.

 The battery has an charging state display integrated in the cover:

 3 LED glowing (blue) = >13,15 Volt: battery fully loaded